ilizma/Curriculum-Vitae-App/README.md

 ### Important used libraries
 - Koin: To do the dependency injection.
 - Coroutines/Flow: To get/save data asynchronously.
-- Compose ui test and runComposeUiTest: To do the instrumentation tests.
-- Mockk: A Kotlin library to mock the objects on Tests.
-- kotlin test: To do the unit and ui tests.
+- Buildkonfig: To create variants and fields
 - NavigationComponent: To navigate between views.
 - Ktorfit, okhttp and darwin: To manage network.
 - Serialization: To manage Json.
 - Chucker: To see the network in a separated screen.
 - CustomActivityOnCrash: To see Android crashes easily in a new screen.
+- Compose ui test and runComposeUiTest: To do the instrumentation tests.
+- Mockk: A Kotlin library to mock the objects on Tests.
+- Kotlin test: To do the unit and ui tests.

 ### Annotation
 This project contains Unit Test for all classes, and Composable screen instrumentation tests.